gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 By installing the sharp plugins in the site, they'll run after the source plugin and transform the file nodes and add fields for the optimized versions at `childImageSharp`.
 The transformer plugin looks for `File` nodes with extensions like `.jpg` and `.png` to create optimized images and creates the GraphQL fields for you.

-Now when you run your site, you will also be able to query a `childImageSharp` field on the `post.fields.localFile`:
+Now when you run your site, you will also be able to query a `childImageSharp` field on the `post.localFile`:

 ```graphql
 query {